SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 ## 7. Upcoming Additions {#upcoming-additions}

 I plan to automate the generation of a comprehensive PDF report combining Phase 2 cohort analysis results with answers to 13 business questions.
 This report will be sent automatically to a designated list of recipients.
-Additionally, I'm exploring the possibility of exporting Phase 2 cohort analysis data to Tableau using the Tableau output feature.
+Additionally, I'm exploring the possibility of exporting Phase 2 cohort analysis data to Tableau using the Tableau output tool.

 **Project Created By: [Roopmathi Gunna]**